-X. APA Competencies
+XI.
+APA Competencies

-The APA competencies that the program has defined with APA will need to be updated in FEGO continually throughout the year.
-Competencies may be demonstrated by a variety of things, including, but not limited to total course grade, grades on exams, papers, presentations, etc. Competencies for the course will be explicitly stated on the course syllabus.
+The APA competencies that the program has defined with APA will need to be updated in FEGO each year.
+Competencies may be demonstrated by a variety of things including, but not limited to, total course grade, grades on exams, papers, presentations, etc. Competencies for the course will be explicitly stated on the course syllabus.
 Students are required to keep record of their competency grades and report these competencies in FEGO.
 Yearly deadline for competency submission is by the time of the Annual Review, typically April 1.

-XI.
+XII.
 Student Support Services